InfiniTimeOrg/InfiniTime/doc/bootloader/README.md

-# Bootloader and OTA implementation in InfiniTime on the PineTime
+# Bootloader, OTA and recovery on the PineTime

 Like most "smart" devices these days, the PineTime is designed to support OTA update : the update of the firmware **O**ver **T**he **Air**, via its Bluetooth Low Energy (BLE) connectivity.